BRUEGEL: National policies to shield consumers from rising energy prices

 Governments have come up with a variety of measures, including price caps, subsidies, tax deferral and VAT reduction and pay-outs, as well as the nationalisation of leading energy companies as they run into trouble.

-Below is a truncated version of a paper by the European think-tank Bruegel, which specialises in economics, on measures taken in selected Central and Eastern Europe (CEE) countries to mitigate the effects of the energy crisis.
+Below is a truncated version of a paper by the European think-tank Bruegel, which specialises in economics, on measures taken in selected European countries to mitigate the effects of the energy crisis.

 Bulgaria